Want to learn new ways to make extra money?

 Join the family to get updates from us and tons of cool freebies:

 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

 If you’re interested in commercial real estate investing but don’t want the hassle of managing your own properties, then Equity Multiple real estate may be a smart investment option for you.

 Commercial real estate encompasses office buildings, retail space, and other non-residential properties used to generate a profit.

 Traditionally, investing in commercial real estate was an arduous process.
 The capital requirements, time, and expertise involved were more than the average investor has readily available, leaving these opportunities out of reach for most.

-Equity Multiple is changing that narrative.
+Equity Multiple real estate is changing that narrative.
 Using technology to their advantage, the team at Equity Multiple created a space where investors can access a diversified commercial real estate portfolio backed by a leading national real estate company.

 In this Equity Multiple review, we’re going to look at how the company works, the pros and cons of this online platform, and how to decide if it’s the right fit for you.